 The Colonial Office records are not well catalogued and will need some time and effort to work through.
-For further information on how to search these record series, see the research guides Looking for records of British colonies and dependencies and Colonies and dependencies: further research.
+For further information on how to search these record series, see our research guide on records of Colonies and dependencies from 1782.

 However there are relevant records in a wide range of other series.
 For example, the early stages of the transatlantic trade can be traced in the charters granted by the government to merchants for trade with Africa in goods and then later slaves in the Patent Rolls in C 66.

 These charters include the creation of the Company of Royal Adventurers of England Trading with Africa, the largest single British company involved in the transatlantic trade, whose settlements and papers were passed to the Treasury.
 They are now held at The National Archives in the T 70 series and can be searched by date and often location in Discovery, our catalogue.

 Copies of the Acts passed by the British Parliament relating to slavery and the slave trade are available in the library at The National Archives and are usually in major reference libraries.
 Most relevant laws passed are available through www.pdavis.nl/Legislation.htm and online at Hansard.
 Most of the legislation relates to the slave trade rather than to slavery itself, as the latter was managed and legislated under local colonial laws.